Join the Western Community in solving

 Organized by the Western Morrissette Institute for Entrepreneurship Powered by Ivey Business School, the competition includes a healthy prize with the winning team receiving $10,000 in cash!
 The following are the prizes for The President’s Challenge:

-- Travel will be covered for the top 5 teams who participate at the Showcase in Toronto;
+- Travel will be covered for the top teams who participate at Winner's Network Reception;

 - and finalists may have the opportunity to explore their solutions further, either through research or white papers, or assistance in building new ventures.